Social Work, B.S.W.

 General Information

-Admission to the university does not constitute acceptance to the department.
-Academic credit is not awarded for life or work experience.
-Community social work agencies cooperate with the Department of Social Work in providing field work experiences for the students.
+Community social work agencies cooperate with the Department of Social Work in providing field work experience for the students.
 The number of students placed for field instruction is determined by the availability of these resources.
 At times, there may not be an approved site for student placement and there may be delay in meeting that part of the graduation requirements.

 Overall Requirements